 **But see Marshall (2001).

 First, as noted, Brood XIII and XIX do not overlap to any significant extent.
-Second, there is no special reason to expect that any woods in which the broods did overlap could support more cicadas than any other woods.
+Second, there is no immediate reason to expect that any woods in which the broods did overlap could support more cicadas than any other woods.
 Competition for resources (e.g., food, space, or ovipisition sites) is expected to impose an upper limit on cicada densities.

-As with most things related to periodcial cicadas, the story is s a little more complicated.
+As with most things related to periodical cicadas, the story is a little more complicated.
 Simon et al. (1981) studied Broods I and XIV on Long Island, which have the same life cycle (17) and are always separated by a temporal gap of no less than four years (Brood XIV emerges, and then Brood I emerges four years later, and the pattern repeats 13 years later).
 Simon et al. (1981) found that these broods overlapped slightly and that woods with both broods supported greater densities of cicadas than woods with only Brood XIV.
 There is a reasonable argument to be made that greater densities are possible in this circumstance, since these broods are consistently separated by temporal gaps of four (or more) years; this temporal gap ensures that whatever aboveground resources adults of each brood might compete for can replenish and that the nymphs of each brood are at different enough states of development that competition for resources belowground is reduced.

 But a 13 and 17 year brood do not have a consistent temporal separation; in some years (such as 2024), the broods co-emerge, suggesting maximal competition, while in other parts of the 221-year cycle, the two broods are as separated in time as possible, suggeting minimal competition.
 Thus, there is no reason to expect that the increased densities noted by Simon et al. (1981) for overlapping broods of the same cycle would also be expected where broods of different cycles overlap.